Brexit latest. UK Election called for 12th December.Read more

 The role of the FSA

-The main UK bank regulator is the Financial Services Authority (FSA).
-It has two main objectives:
+Up until 2013, the main UK bank regulator was the Financial Services Authority (FSA).
+It had two main objectives:

 To achieve this the FSA sets standards for the activities of banks and other financial businesses, and can take action to ensure these standards are met.